th2-net/th2-sailfish-utils/README.md

 ## Release Notes

 ### 3.9.0
-+ Update th2-common version for new Filter SimpleList usage
++ Update th2-common version from `3.23.0` to `3.26.0` for new Filter SimpleList usage

 ### 3.8.1